kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

 #### Volumes
 Volumes are kept.
 PodRestart focuses on container restart, instead of resetting the environment.

 Note: In some cases, remounting the volumes might be desired.
 This is not in-scope of this KEP.
-There are ongoing discussions around a separate KEP that focusing on marking volumes as "required for remount" during the container-level restarts or RestartPod actions.
+There are ongoing discussions around a separate KEP that focusing on marking volumes as "required for remount" during the container-level restarts or RestartAllContainers actions.

 #### Init Containers
 Init containers are started in order, including sidecar containers.
 - Requires init containers to be reentrant.
-- A failing init container with restartAction=RestartPod can keep the pod restarting (also possible today).
+- A failing init container with restartAction=RestartAllContainers can keep the pod restarting (also possible today).

 #### Regular Containers
-All regular containers will be restarted during a RestartPod action.
+All regular containers will be restarted during a RestartAllContainers action.
 - Including succeeded containers with restartPolicy=OnFailure or restartPolicy=Never
 - Including all failed containers with restartPolicy=Never
-- RestartPod makes more sense to restart all the containers, skipping containers can make reasoning harder.
+- RestartAllContainers makes more sense to restart all the containers, skipping containers can make reasoning harder.
 - In the case of Jobs, it is preferable to restart everything, so the worker can run from scratch again.
 - Also possible today if the node got restarted.
 - Failed / Succeeded containers can run multiple times if misconfigured.